Standards in Public Office Commission publishes its 2020 Annual Report under the Regulation of Lobbying Act

-Thursday 25 June 2020: Today the Standards in Public Office Commission published its 2019 Annual Report under the Regulation of Lobbying Act 2015.
-The report covers the Commission’s activities in administering the Act for the 2019 reporting year, including enforcement activities undertaken during the year.
+Monday 28 June 2021: Today the Standards in Public Office Commission published its 2020 annual report under the Regulation of Lobbying Act 2015.
+The report covers the Commission’s activities in administering the Act for the 2020 reporting year, including enforcement activities undertaken during the year.

-Despite the current COVID-19 crisis, the Commission is pleased to see ongoing high levels of compliance with the Register of Lobbying.
+Notwithstanding the difficulties posed by COVID-19, the Commission continues to see positive levels of compliance with the Register of Lobbying.
 Head of Ethics and Lobbying Regulation Sherry Perreault said,

 For further information please contact: